getsentry/sentry-docs/src/collections/_documentation/platforms/php/laravel.md

 )
 ```

-Optionally if you want to use the facade you also need to extend / create a new facade.
+Optionally, if you want to use the facade, you also need to extend/create a new facade.

 ```php
 <?php